arkui-x/docs/en/application-dev/tutorial/how-to-explore-native-interface-on-android.md

 ## Implementing the Module

 The essence of calling Android Java APIs is to enable ArkTS to call Java APIs.
 The recommended path for API calling is ArkTS -> C/C++ -> Java.
-Specifically, implement the Java method on Android, register the Java module using the Java Native Interface (JNI) mechanism, and then register the C/C++ module using the [N-API](../quick-start/ffi-napi-introduction.md#n-api) mechanism for the ArkTS to call.
+Specifically, implement the Java method on Android, register the Java module using the Java Native Interface (JNI) mechanism, and then register the C/C++ module using the [Node-API](../quick-start/ffi-napi-introduction.md) mechanism for the ArkTS to call.

-### 1. Implementing the Java log Method
+### 1. Implementing the Java log method

 ```Java
 // android\app\src\main\java\com\example\testplugin\TestPlugin.java